EOSIO/welcome/docs/60_eosio-getting-started-guide/40_protocol-guides/index.md

 link_text: Protocol Guides
 ---

-# EOSIO Protocol
+The EOSIO Protocol section describes how the `EOSIO platform` actually works and can be split into two layers.
+The core which is open source and implemented in `C++` and system which is implemented in smart contracts running on the core.

 ## Core

-`EOSIO Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
-Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suit custom business requirements.
+The `EOSIO Core` provides the basic building blocks for the `system` layer and are not implemented as smart contracts.
+The `core` implementation is open source and the source code can be customised to suit specific business requirements.

 The core protocols are: